-ESC X setab edr edr
+ESC X speedtype

-- ESC X speedtype Enters Speedtype minor mode in this buffer.
+Enters Speedtype minor mode in this buffer.
 Speedtype allows words to be used as abbreviations for other words.
 ESC X setab defines abbreviations.
-When a space or punctuation mark (period, comma, colon, or semicolon) is typed after an abbreviation, the abbreviation is removed from the text and replaced by its expansion.
-Precede punctuation or spaces with Q to deliberately avoid Speedtype expansion when in this mode. - ESC X speedtypeoff Turns off speedtype mode in this buffer, if it is on.
+When a space, newline, tab, or punctuation mark is typed after an abbreviation, the abbreviation is removed from the text and replaced by its expansion.
+Precede punctuation or spaces with ^Q to deliberately avoid Speedtype expansion when in this mode.

+ESC X speedtypeoff Turns off speedtype mode in this buffer, if it is on.